 What type of paver joint sealer will your contractor use?

 Use of sand and quarry dust will not hold up over time and it allows water through the paver joints and under your patio.
 When freeze and thaw occurs and water exists under your pavers and it will cause heaving and your pavers will need to be picked up and laid again.
-GKB Landscaping uses polymeric sand (manufactured by Alliance & Techniseal) which is a very fine polymeric sand that we wet and it becomes hard almost like concrete, it withstands 95% of water.
+GKB Landscaping uses polymeric sand which is a very fine polymeric sand that we wet and it becomes hard almost like concrete, it withstands 95% of water.
 Also, those ugly weeds and ant hills between your paver joints won't exist as it will with sand and quarry dust.
 Wind, rain and a blower will also remove sand and quarry dust from your paver joints causing failures.

 Is your contractor fully insured?